ThomasMoras/ThomasMoras/README.md

 - 🌍 Based in **Toronto** (UTC-4)
 - 🎓 **Master's in Information Systems** | **Advanced Web3 Certification** (École Alyra)
-- 💻 Expert in creating complete applications, from frontend to smart contracts
+- 💻 Creating complete applications, from frontend to backend (web 2 or smart contracts)
-- 🔒 Specialist in secure blockchain solution development
+- 🔒 Meticulous about security breaches (smart contracts and others)
 - 📚 Currently training in Rust and Go to expand my skills in high-performance languages

 ## 🛠️ **Skills & Technologies**